QingLu-USF/Notes_Gitbook/WritingRPackages.md

 ## Writing R Packages in RStudio

+**Step 1:**  Create a new package in RStudio by clicking " **File -> New Project -> New Directory -> R Package** ", check "Create a git repository".
+The "Open in a new session" may also be checked.

+Create some R script files in the folder "R".
+In the Console, run:
+> library(roxygen2)
+> roxygenise()
+>

+**Step 2:**  Stage and commit
+* Click the “Git” tab in upper right pane
+* Check “Staged” box for all files you want to commit.
+    - Default: stage everything
+    - When to do otherwise: this will all go to GitHub.
+So consider if that is appropriate for each file.
+You can absolutely keep a file locally, without committing it to the Git repo and sending to GitHub.
+Just let it sit there in your Git pane, without being staged.
+No harm will be done.
+If this is a long-term situation, list the file in .gitignore.
+* If you’re not already in the Git pop-up, click “Commit”
+* Type a message in “Commit message”.
+* Click “Commit”

+**Step 3:**  Make and connect a GitHub repo

+*Make a new repo on GitHub*
+1. Go to https://github.com and make sure you are logged in.
+2. Click the green “New repository” button.
+Or, if you are on your own profile page, click on “Repositories”, then click the green “New” button.
+3. Pick a repository name – it should probably match the name of your local Project and directory.
+   * Public or private, as appropriate
+   * DO NOT initialize this repository with a README.
+4. Click the big green button “Create repository.”
+5. Copy the HTTPS clone URL to your clipboard via the green “Clone or Download” button.

+*Connect local repo to GitHub repo*
+Click on the “two purple boxes and a white square” in the Git pane.
+Click “Add remote”.
+Paste the URL here and pick a remote name, almost certainly origin.
+Now “Add”.

+We should be back in the “New Branch” dialog (if not, click on the “two purple boxes and a white square” in the Git pane again).
+I assume you’re on the master branch want it to track master on GitHub.
+Enter master as the branch name and make sure “Sync branch with remote” is checked.
+Click “Create” (yes, even though the branch already exists).
+In the next dialog, choose “overwrite”.

+# To install a package from Github: #
+Run the following codes:
+> install.packages("devtools")
+> library(devtools)
+> install_github("username/packagename")
+> e.g.,  install_github("QingLu-USF/FirstTry")
+>

+# below procedures were followed previously but seemed to be unnecessary.

 Note:  the following notes are based on the content at [link](https://ourcodingclub.github.io/tutorials/writing-r-package/).

 **Step 1:** Install two packages for package development tools (*devtools*) and writing documentation (*roxygen2*).